top of page

 Step 2: Start making music!

-After the first meeting and audition your child will be placed at his or her level, and they will begin rehearsing and learning!
+After the first meeting and audition your child will be placed in one of the three levels, and they will begin rehearsing and learning!

 QUESTIONS?